Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 If you’ve already visited Crete’s capital, you’ve certainly heard about the Archaeological Museum of Heraklion, one of the most important exhibitions of Minoan art all over the world.
 However, there are also beautiful museums you can visit in other regions.

-The region of Rethymnon has a small but interesting collection of museums, galleries, and exhibitions of immense value which you should not skip during your trip.
+The region of Rethymnon has a small but interesting collection of museums, galleries, and exhibitions of immense value that you should not skip during your trip.
 Take a look…

 Archeological Museum of Rethymnon